2. Set up Linodes

 -

-To ensure you've got the proper version of Certbot, remove any previously installed versions:
+To ensure you have the latest version of Certbot, remove any previously installed versions:

 Configure a symbolic link to the Certbot directory using the